DbSyncKit/DbSyncKit/README.md

 ### Overview of the Sync Library

-The Sync Library comprises three primary packages: `Sync.Core`, `Sync.DB`, and `Sync.MSSQL`, each serving distinct roles in enabling efficient data synchronization.
-Additionally, it anticipates future expansion with forthcoming packages, including `Sync.MySQL` and `Sync.PostgreSQL`, which are under development.
+The Sync Library comprises three primary packages: `DbSyncKit.Core`, `DbSyncKit.DB`, and `DbSyncKit.MSSQL`, each serving distinct roles in enabling efficient data synchronization.
+Additionally, it anticipates future expansion with forthcoming packages, including `DbSyncKit.MySQL` and `DbSyncKit.PostgreSQL`, which are under development.

 ### Package Descriptions

-- **Sync.Core:** This package forms the core functionality of the Sync Library, providing a robust set of tools and utilities for data synchronization tasks.
+- **DbSyncKit.Core:** This package forms the core functionality of the Sync Library, providing a robust set of tools and utilities for data synchronization tasks.
 It aims to optimize synchronization processes for efficiency and speed.

-- **Sync.DB:** As a foundational package, Sync.DB defines a set of interfaces and contracts to establish a consistent interaction layer across various database systems.
+- **DbSyncKit.DB:** As a foundational package, DbSyncKit.DB defines a set of interfaces and contracts to establish a consistent interaction layer across various database systems.
 It ensures a unified approach to database operations for seamless integration.

-- **Sync.MSSQL:** This specialized package offers tailored functionalities specifically for Microsoft SQL Server databases.
+- **DbSyncKit.MSSQL:** This specialized package offers tailored functionalities specifically for Microsoft SQL Server databases.
 It includes tools for query generation, connection management, and error handling optimized for MSSQL environments.

-- **Future Packages: Sync.MySQL and Sync.PostgreSQL:** These upcoming packages are dedicated to providing similar synchronization capabilities for MySQL and PostgreSQL databases, respectively.
+- **Future Packages: DbSyncKit.MySQL and DbSyncKit.PostgreSQL:** These upcoming packages are dedicated to providing similar synchronization capabilities for MySQL and PostgreSQL databases, respectively.
 Although currently under development, they aim to align with the principles and features of the existing Sync Library packages.

 Continue exploring this documentation to learn about installation procedures, usage examples, advanced configurations, FAQs, and more to leverage the Sync Library effectively in your projects.